 VISUAL POETRY IN VACANT STOREFRONTS PROJECT, 2015-2019

-The Problem: Concerned about the appearance of vacant storefronts and blighted streets in downtown White Plains (22% street-level store vacancy rate in 2015), the White Plains BID (Business Improvement District) approached Lehrer and his Community Design class seeking a way to improve the visual appearance of vacant storefronts and enhance the overall ambiance and pedestrian experience in downtown White Plains.
+The Problem: Concerned about the appearance of vacant storefronts and blighted streets in downtown White Plains (22% street-level store vacancy rate in 2015), Brittany Brandwein of the White Plains BID (Business Improvement District) approached the School of Art+Design Dean Ravi Rajan, seeking a way to improve the visual appearance of vacant storefronts and enhance the overall ambiance and pedestrian experience in downtown White Plains.
+Rajan told Brandwein about Lehrer and his Community Design class, and made the introduction.

 The Creative Response: In the first year of the project, Lehrer and the students reframed “the brief” to go beyond “aesthetic enhancement” of the vacant storefronts, by creating works of visual poetry that reflect the conditions of downtown White Plains and the people who inhabit it.
 The class had ten other projects on its plate that semester, so Lehrer brought Judith Sloan into the storefront project to research and interview people in White Plains and write site-specific poems.
 That first year, Sloan wrote five poems making sure to leave room for evocative interpretation by student designers.
 The students then visualized the poems—in collaboration with Sloan and with guidance from Lehrer—via design, typography, color, shape, and (sometimes) images.
 The resulting windows stimulated conversation, enchantment and a transformation of the neighborhood through the fusion of poetry and art.
 The response was so positive, the project continued for another four years.
 The BID, the Mayor, the local press and many members of the community credited The Vacant Storefront Project with helping to lower vacancy rates and revitalize the downtown.
 Here below are select examples from each of the five years of the project.